Xiao (surname): Overseas

 At the end of the Qing dynasty, Chinese started to move to other countries to work there.
 The Xiao also moved to other countries such as Vietnam, Thailand, Singapore, Malaysia and Indonesia.
 Others migrated from Fujian to Taiwan.

 In Malaysia and Singapore, direct transliterations from the various Chinese dialects were used to write Chinese surnames.
 The Hokkien or Teochew Chinese romanized "Xiao" as "Seow".
 Teochew "Seow" are mainly Xiao from Chaoyang in Guangdong province.
 The Hakka Xiao, especially Huizhou Hakka of Titi (知知港) (in Negeri Sembilan state of Malaysia), a village with a high concentration of Hakka people surnamed Xiao, romanized "Xiao" as "Siow" or "Seow".
-These days, some members of younger generations use hanyu pinyin and write their surname as "Xiao".
+These days, some members of younger generations use Hanyu Pinyin and write their surname as "Xiao".

-In the United States, the surname is also, albeit less commonly, romanized as "Shaw".
+In the United States, the surname is also romanized as Shaw.
+The connection between "Shaw" and "萧" is influenced by phonetic resemblance, and is exemplified in the transliteration of notable figures such as Irish playwright George Bernard Shaw, rendered in Chinese as 萧伯纳, and English actor Robert Shaw, often written 勞勃·蕭.
+This reflects established conventions for translation between foreign and Chinese names, as outlined in resources like the English Name Translation Manual (英语姓名译名手册), ensuring that translated names resonate with native speakers and maintain phonetic consistency with the original pronunciation.

 Simplified Chinese forms

 The traditional surname 蕭 is currently represented by three different characters derived from traditional Chinese (蕭), simplified Chinese (萧), and the rescinded second-round simplification (肖).
 Hong Kong, Malaysia and Taiwan maintain traditional Chinese characters and therefore write 蕭.
 In mainland China and Singapore, where simplified Chinese is used, most linguistics agree the surname should be written as 萧.
 However, many people in mainland China still have 肖 as their surname in their legal documents for historical reasons (see below).
 In mainland China, people may regard them as two separate surnames.
 However, in circumstances where traditional Chinese is used, e.g. in cross-strait relations, this may lead to confusion.

 People have long been writing the surname 肖 for simplicity, but the form was considered informal and not used in formal texts.
 However, the second-round Chinese simplification established 肖 as the standard form.
 When the second-round simplification was rescinded in 1984, some people restored their surname in legal documents to the traditional writing form, but some others did not.

 Most other surnames do not share these problems.
-For example, Liao (廖) was simplified to a character with 广 and 了 combined in the second-round simplification.
+For example, Liao (廖) was simplified to 𭙏 (character composition: ⿸广了) in the second-round simplification.
 All Liao people reverted to using 廖 after the rescission, because the modification is no longer considered a valid character and cannot be typed into the computer.
 However, 肖, which has other meanings, is still valid so some people have continued to use this form including in legal documents.